 For more than a decade now, tequila has been crushing it.
 Sales of Mexico’s native spirit have doubled since 2005, with the biggest strides coming in the premium category.
-Credit the birth of the craft cocktail movement, the power of modern marketing or George Clooney’s chiseled jaw (see: Casamigos), but one thing’s for certain: There has never been more good tequila on the market than there is right now.
+Credit the birth of the craft cocktail movement, the power of modern marketing or George Clooney’s chiseled jaw (see: Casamigos), but one thing’s for certain: There has never been more good tequila on the market than there is these days.

 And while advancements in technology have certainly helped the agave spirit keep pace with our unquenchable thirst, the truth is that some of the best tequila today is made more or less in the same labor-intensive way it was a century ago.
 In fact, there’s a micro-movement among a few artisanal brands that are embracing pre-industrialized methods of production, even if it means putting quality ahead of efficiency.
 The mascot of this movement?
 A 3,000-pound rock.

-Meet the tahona, a “Flintstones”-sized volcanic stone wheel whose job is to crush the roasted agave hearts, separating the sweet juice from the pulp.
+Meet the tahona, a “Flintstones”-sized volcanic-stone wheel whose job is to crush the roasted agave hearts, separating the sweet juice from the pulp.
 Traditionally, teams of burros would drag the tahona over a circular pit filled with agave, but these days, most distilleries use a mechanized roller mill that rapidly shreds the plant, extracting all the liquid and sugars necessary for fermentation.
 Quicker and cheaper?
 Yes.
 But is it better?

 And what are those flavors?
 We sampled fresh distillate from Patrón’s roller mill products and tahona-made products, and the difference was striking.
-The roller mill juice was sharp and citrusy with lemon and lavender notes, while the tahona tequila was rounder and richer, showcasing more of the agave along with a cast of earthy and vegetal notes.
+The roller-mill juice was sharp and citrusy with lemon and lavender notes, while the tahona tequila was rounder and richer, showcasing more of the agave, along with a cast of earthy and vegetal notes.

 But don’t take our word for it.
 A small but well-respected group of tequila makers are reintroducing tahona-made tequila to the market, meaning there’s enough out there for a discriminating drinker to sample.
 Below are some of the top artisanal brands rocking the rock.
 (Some quick advice: To experience the full range of characteristics in these throwback tequilas, stick to the unaged, or blanco, expression.)